Tammy Wynette: Controversies

-During the late seventies, a series of burglaries and break-ins occurred at Wynette's Nashville residence.
+During the late 1970s, a series of burglaries and break-ins occurred at Wynette's Nashville residence.
 One night while she was sleeping, Wynette woke to a fire.
 She attempted to call the police, but her phone lines were cut.
-A total of three rooms were destroyed from the incident.
+Three rooms were destroyed from the incident.
 Police never discovered who had started the fire, despite giving several people lie detector tests.
 Once again, no arrests were ever made.

 In 1992, 24 years after it topped the country chart, Wynette's signature song ("Stand by Your Man") became the subject of political debate.
 When asked during a 60 Minutes interview about her marriage to then-presidential candidate Bill Clinton (who had been accused of infidelity), Hillary Clinton said, "I'm not sitting here as some little woman standing by my man like Tammy Wynette".
 The end of this quotation has also appeared as "some little woman, standing by my man and baking cookies, like Tammy Wynette."
 However, the reference to cookie-baking more likely comes from an unrelated remark by Hillary Clinton: "I suppose I could have stayed home and baked cookies and had teas, but what I decided to do was to fulfill my profession, which I entered before my husband was in public life."
 The remark received widespread media and press attention.
 Wynette wrote to Clinton, saying, "With all that is in me, I resent your caustic remark.
 I believe you have offended every true country-music fan and every person who has made it on their own with no one to take them to the White House."
 Hillary then remarked to the press that she had no intention of speaking negatively about Wynette and that she enjoyed Wynette's music.
 She then personally called Wynette and apologized to her.